 ‘As a spider moves along its thread, as small sparks fly up from a fire, so all breaths, all worlds, all gods, all is “the truth of the truth”: the breaths are the truth, and it is the truth of them.’

-Ajatasatru made a great advancement in philosophical thinking by finding inadequacy in Gargya’s every explanation of the Brahman—he formulated the philosophical view that was little known in his time: that the ultimate nature of the universe is unknowable to man.
-Most scholars believe that the debate between Gargya and Ajatasatru happened in the ninth century B.C.E.
+Ajatasatru made a contribution to philosophy by finding inadequacy in Gargya’s every explanation of the Brahman.
+He developed the philosophical view that was probably not known to most thinkers of his time: that the ultimate nature of the universe is unknowable to man.
+Most scholars believe that the debate between Gargya and Ajatasatru happened in the ninth century BC.